Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Parking for the Hawaiʻi Loa Ridge Trail is located at the very end of Puʻuikena Drive at the top of Hawaiʻi Loa Ridge; the private neighborhood at the base of the trail.

-That being said, you will need to present your ID to the security in order to obtain a parking pass for the parking lot at the top.
+That being said, you will need to present your State of Hawaiʻi ID or Military ID to the security guard in order to obtain a parking pass for the parking lot at the top.
 Passes are limited, and I have been denied in the past because the parking lot was full.

 Google Maps Directions: Hawaiʻi Loa Ridge Trailhead